 - All eligible patrons are required to show proof of full vaccination or negative COVID-19 test performed within 72 hours.

 - Wash hands often

 Face coverings with two or more layers of washable, tightly woven, breathable fabric — or two layers with a pocket and a filter — must be worn over the mouth and nose at all times when indoors throughout your visit — except children under the age of two.
-Staff are required to wear face coverings both indoors and outdoors.
-In accordance with Los Angeles County Department of Public Health, face covers or respirators with one way valves, single-layer face coverings such as mesh masks, bandanas, neck gaiters and scarves, or any cloth not designed to function as a face cover, such as t-shirts or towels, are not permitted forms of face coverings.
+Visitors and staff are required to wear face coverings indoors and in the Butterfly Pavilion.
+In accordance with Los Angeles County Department of Public Health, face coverings or respirators with one way valves, single-layer face coverings such as mesh masks, bandanas, neck gaiters and scarves, or any cloth not designed to function as a face cover, such as t-shirts or towels, are not permitted forms of face coverings.
 Each of these allow droplets to be expelled, putting others at risk.
 Those who have received both doses of the vaccine are still required to wear a face covering when visiting the indoor areas of the museums.
-Those instructed not to wear a cloth face covering by a medical provider are invited to visit the museum at another time when it is deemed safe to do so, and are welcome to experience a number of virtual tours, for NHM and Tar Pits.
+Those instructed not to wear a cloth face covering by a medical provider are invited to visit the museum at another time when it is deemed safe to do so and are welcome to experience a number of virtual tours, for NHM and Tar Pits.

 Planning Your Visit

 We look forward to your visit.
 Please note, the Natural History Museums of Los Angeles County will not tolerate inappropriate behavior, including, but not limited to, yelling, violence, intimidation, threats, harassment, aggression, swearing, damage, abuse, or sexual harassment.
 Individuals who are aggressive toward staff or other visitors will be expelled from NHM and La Brea Tar Pits and escorted off the property.

 Frequently Asked Questions